- Drug development triumphs amidst a challenging 2020

-- The 2021 Clinical Researcher of the Year – The Americas competition is reaching out to the very best in the industry to take the next step and claim gold.
+- The 2021 Clinical Researcher of the Year – The Americas competitions entry deadline has been extended to the 18th of June.

 - A phase Ib study of the FGFR/VEGFR inhibitor dovitinib with gemcitabine and capecitabine in advanced solid tumor and pancreatic cancer patientsAmerican Journal of Clinical Oncology